 How to become a psychiatrist

-What does a psychiatrist do?Psychiatrists evaluate, diagnose and treat patients with mental and behavioural disorders.
-They should have excellent analytical and critical thinking abilities in order to diagnose disorders and evaluate progress.
+What does a psychiatrist do?Psychiatrists evaluate, diagnose and treat patients with mental health issues and behavioural disorders.
+They should have excellent analytical and critical thinking skills to assess their patients and monitor progress.

 Duties and tasks

 - Arrange and schedule treatment methods including prescribing medication and referring patients to psychotherapy, physical treatments, hospital admission and residential treatment programs.

 - Authorise involuntary treatment programs for patients who appear to pose a threat to themselves or others according to mental health laws.

 - Collaborate with other medical professionals to provide holistic patient treatment.